 As the rideshare economy grows, Uber and Lyft realized they needed ways to get more drivers for people that could not otherwise afford them.
-At present there are multiple arrangements out there including Flexdrive in Atlanta.
-Our clients are seeing these companies listed as owner in the accident report and are having problems tracking down the insurance carriers.
-When the telephone Flexdriver, they are being told to call Lyft and a circle of finger pointing begins.
+At present, there are multiple arrangements out there including Flexdrive in Atlanta.
+Our clients are seeing these companies are listed as the owner in the accident report and are having problems tracking down the insurance carriers.
+When the telephone Flexdriver, they are being told to call Lyft and a circle of finger-pointing begins.

 Hertz currently rents to Lyft drivers through the Express Drive program so we assume that if there is an accident report, Hertz will be listed.
 Be sure to check closely though to see if it is rideshare.